Breaker Breaker

 Wylie Street and the Shift East of the BeltLine

-The stretch of Wylie Street SE that runs through Reynoldstown has become one of the more instructive addresses in Atlanta's current bar scene.
+Breaker Breaker is a bar at 921 Wylie St SE in Atlanta's Reynoldstown neighborhood.
 A few years ago, the action concentrated along the BeltLine's Eastside Trail or in the established corridors of Inman Park and Ponce City Market.
-The pull is now more diffuse, with a cluster of independently minded venues choosing addresses that trade BeltLine foot traffic for something harder to quantify: a neighborhood that still has its own logic rather than one organized around destination dining.
-Breaker Breaker, at 921 Wylie St SE, sits inside that broader eastward migration.
+The pull is now more diffuse, with a cluster of independently minded venues choosing addresses that trade BeltLine foot traffic for something harder to quantify: Breaker Breaker, at 921 Wylie St SE, fits into that broader eastward migration.
 Its address alone places it in a specific tier of Atlanta hospitality: the venues that arrived in Reynoldstown before the block fully filled in, and that therefore carry the neighborhood's character rather than imposing something onto it.

 Reynoldstown shares a zip code and a sensibility with the eastern fringe of Grant Park, and the physical environment of Wylie Street reflects that: converted commercial and light-industrial buildings, a relatively low canopy, and the kind of street-level light in the evening that rewards walking rather than driving.
 Approaching Breaker Breaker on foot, particularly from the direction of the BeltLine's Reynoldstown connector, you read the block through its textures before you reach the door.